unikraft/eurosys21-artifacts/README.md

 1. Before running any of these experiments, prepare your host with the recommendations detailed above in [prerequisites](#prerequisites);

-2. Many of the experiments use [Docker](https://docs.docker.com/get-docker/) as an intermediate tool for creating build and test environments (along with testing Docker itself).
-Please install Docker on your system to continue;
+2. Many of the experiments use Docker as an intermediate tool for creating build and test environments (along with testing Docker itself).
+Please [install Docker](https://docs.docker.com/get-docker/) on your system to continue;

-3. Once Docker is installed, clone this repository:
+3. Once Docker is installed, clone this repository
    ```bash
    git clone https://github.com/unikraft/eurosys21-artifacts.git
    ```